command-tab/awesome-n64-development/README.md

 * [UltraSave](http://64drive.retroactive.be/features.php#ultrasave) - A device that works with the 64drive to transfer saves from real cartridges
 * [GameShark 3.0+](https://hackaday.com/2019/01/11/nintendo-64-homebrew-via-game-shark/) - A method of running homebrew on the Nintendo 64 via a GameShark
 * [sm64gameshark](https://sites.google.com/site/sm64gameshark/resources/transfering-codes-over-usb) - How to transfer GameShark codes from USB to parallel, and how to identify GameShark cartridges with functional parallel ports
-* [UltraPIF](https://github.com/jago85/UltraPIF_Hardware) - A replacement for the Nintendo 64 PIF chip that enables a region-free console
+* [gs_libusb](https://github.com/hcs64/gs_libusb) - Nintendo 64 GameShark Pro utilities using libusb over a USB parallel port adapter

 ## Tools and Libraries